Oktava MKL-2500

 The power supply and tube circuit were engineered to introduce third-harmonic distortion, with the intent of enhance the mic’s sound in a musical way.

 The 2500 circuit design changed at some point, from a “cathode follower” design to a “plate loaded” design.
-Michael Joly has written a bit about this; search this page for “cathode.”

 Like the MK-012, the MKL-2500 was produced for a short time in China under the direction of Oktava’s UK-based distributor.
 During this time (mid-2005), some Russian-made mics were shipped with Chinese power supplies, and some Chinese-made mics were shipped with Russian power supplies, and sometimes the entire package came from China.
-Learn how to distinguish Chinese from Russian MKL-2500s and power supplies here.

 The Chinese power supplies have a design flaw that causes an audible hum; it can be mitigated by grounding the XLR cable shield to the XLR connector.